h4l/json.bash/README.md

 $ # Errors in user-provided data fail with status 1
 $ jb data:json='invalid'; echo status=$?
-json.encode_json(): not all inputs are valid JSON: 'invalid' json(): failed to encode value as json: 'invalid' from 'data:json=invalid' ␘ status=1
+json.encode_json(): not all inputs are valid JSON: 'invalid' json(): Could not encode the value of argument 'data:json=invalid' as a 'json' value.
+Read from inline value.
+␘
+status=1

 $ # Errors in developer-provided arguments fail with status 1
 $ jb bad_arg:cheese; echo status=$?
-json(): invalid argument: 'bad_arg:cheese' json(): argument is not structured correctly: 'bad_arg:cheese' ␘ status=2
+json.parse_argument(): type name must be one of auto, bool, false, json, null, number, raw, string or true, but was 'cheese' json(): Could not parse argument 'bad_arg:cheese'.
+Argument is not structured correctly, see --help for examples.
+␘
+status=2

 $ # Arguments referencing variables that don't exist fail with status 3
 $ jb @missing; echo status=$?
-json(): argument references unbound variable: $missing from '@missing' ␘ status=3
+json(): Could not process argument '@missing'.
+Its value references unbound variable $missing.
+(Use the '~' flag after the :type to treat a missing value as empty.)
+␘
+status=3

 $ # Arguments referencing files that don't exist fail with status 4
 $ jb @/does/not/exist; echo status=$?
-...
-json(): failed to read file referenced by argument: '/does/not/exist' from '@/does/not/exist' ␘ status=4
+/workspaces/json.bash/bin/jb: line 1254: /does/not/exist: No such file or directory
+json(): Could not open the file '/does/not/exist' referenced as the value of argument '@/does/not/exist'.
+␘
+status=4
 ```